Zielak/cardsGame/docs/dev.md

 # Installing

-Install external dependencies in all packages (mainly root and `packages/examples`), and link the rest together with lerna.
+Install external dependencies in all packages (root and all packages), and link the rest together with lerna.

 ```
-lerna exec npm install
-lerna bootstrap
+npm run bootstrap
 ```

-And then run some code watchers:
+And then run some code watchers for continuous development:

 ```
 npm run build:client-w